Ruth Rendell: Adaptations of her works

-She said that Claude Chabrol's 1995 version of A Judgement in Stone, La Cérémonie with Sandrine Bonnaire, was one of the few film adaptations of her work that she was happy with.
+She said that Claude Chabrol's 1995 French version of A Judgement in Stone, La Cérémonie with Isabelle Huppert, Sandrine Bonnaire and Jacqueline Bisset, was one of the few film adaptations of her work that she was happy with.
 The novel was also filmed in 1986 with Rita Tushingham.
 Chabrol made La Demoiselle d'honneur in 2004, based on The Bridesmaid.

-Other adaptations are Diary of the Dead (1976), from the book One Across, Two Down; the 1997 Pedro Almodóvar film Live Flesh; The Tree of Hands, directed by Giles Foster for Granada with Lauren Bacall (U.S. title: "Innocent Victim"); and another version of The Tree of Hands, Betty Fisher et autres histoires (2001, a.k.a.
+Other adaptations are Diary of the Dead (1976), from the book One Across, Two Down; 1991's A Demon In My View starred Anthony Perkins and Sophie Ward and was directed by Petra Haffter; the 1997 Pedro Almodóvar Spanish film Live Flesh; The Tree of Hands, directed by Giles Foster for Granada with Lauren Bacall (U.S. title: "Innocent Victim"); and another version of The Tree of Hands, Betty Fisher et autres histoires (2001, a.k.a.
 Alias Betty), with screenplay and direction by Claude Miller.
-François Ozon's 2015 film The New Girlfriend was based on Rendell's short story of the same name.
+The 2003 film Inquietudes from French director Gilles Bourdos was based on A Sight for Sore Eyes.
+François Ozon's 2015 film The New Girlfriend was based on Rendell's short story of the same name, and 2015's Valentin Valentin by Pascal Thomas was based on Tigerlily's Orchids.